dillingham/nova-ajax-select/readme.md

 ### Response Format:

-The select field expects a "key" & "display".
+The select field expects a `key` & `display`.
 Map your results like so:

 ```php
 Route::get('api/company/{company}/users', function($company_id) {